-The first church built by Bishop Marcel-François Richard was in Acadieville.
-This small church built in June 1873 is today’s chapel.
-Bishop Richard built, it is said, fourteen others.
+The first church in Acadieville, built by Bishop Marcel-François Richard in June 1873, now serves as a chapel.
+Bishop Richard is said to have built fourteen other churches.

 Acadieville Cemetery dating from 1880 contains a lot of genealogical information.

-In 1868, a group of people from St. Louis asked the provincial government to give them concessions under the Free Grant Act, a new law passed in the spring that allowed people to obtain land from the Crown.
-The application was accepted and in the same year, Surveyor J.G.
-Layton drew up the Acadieville Concession Land Plan and Mr. Urbain Johnson was appointed Lands Officer.
+In 1868, a group of individuals from St. Louis requested land concessions from the provincial government under the Free Grant Act, a new law allowing people to acquire Crown land.
+The request was granted, and Surveyor J.G.
+Layton drafted the Acadieville Concession Land Plan.
+Urbain Johnson was appointed as the Lands Officer.

 Click on a thumbnail to see more photos.

 This post has already been read 2679 times!